-To set up a remote call center, you need to use cloud-based technologies.
-Not only it allows you to monitor remote agents’ performance in real-time but it also reduces your call center expenses.
+To set up a remote call center, you need to use cloud-based technologies and digital transformation.
+It will not only allow you to monitor remote agents’ performance in real-time but also reduces your call center expenses.
 Our cloud-based call center solution allows your managers to join the live dialogue in three different modes (call center barging, hidden mode, call whispering).
-Customizable scoring cards enable them to assess the quality of conversation and attach a relevant call recording.
-It also provides you with comprehensive reporting tools that give you total information on each agent’s performance as well as monitor the change of agent statuses during the day.
+Customizable scoring cards enable them to assess the quality of the conversation and attach a relevant call recording.
+It also provides you with comprehensive call center reporting tools that give you total information on each agent’s performance as well as monitor the change of agent statuses during the day.

 Give and receive feedback

 In work-from-home mode, feedback is even more important than in the office.
 Receiving feedback your virtual agent who works from home understands what to improve and feels appreciated.
 It is important to you as well.
 When your employees are free to discuss the aspects of their work with you as a leader it gives you a tremendous opportunity to improve business processes in your organization.

 Will Hybrid Work Stay For Long?

 `I think it’s here to stay.
 Getting people to accept arriving every day at the same place, at the same time—which may mean 90 minutes in traffic when it should only take 20, and revolving their life around those work hours` - said Bill Schaninger, an expert from McKinsey & Co - `I think those days are pretty much gone, particularly now that we’ve seen that work will not suffer.`

 People prefer Hybrid Work, and there is evidence of this.
 This study has shown that more than half of employees would like their organizations to adopt more flexible hybrid virtual-working models, in which employees are sometimes on-premises and sometimes working remotely.